Kishore0312/Handwritten-digit-recognition-using-CNN/README.md

  The model is saved and is loaded for recognising.

- ## NOTE: USE ONLY GRAY SCALE IMAGE FOR RECOGNISING
+ ## NOTE: USE ONLY GRAYSCALE IMAGE FOR RECOGNISING